a-sh-dev/mern_diy_grooming/README.md

 # DIY Grooming

-A team based project with the { W.A.N.T } team – Coder Academy FX1 Melbourne 2021 to create a full-stack web application.
+Coder Academy FX1 Melbourne 2021 final project –– a team based project with the { W.A.N.T } team, to create a full-stack web application.

 ### About the project